JiangYingEr/LoopGen/Experiment/AmplificationEffect/readme.md

 ### 3.1 LoopGen

 The flow rules in /rules have formed a forwarding loop for destination IP 10.0.0.8.
+The example speed is 300 pps, you can change it at will.

     mininet> xterm h1